Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Maret 2025 18.21.22 UTC
+- WIB: Selasa, 18 Maret 2025 19.51.40 UTC
-- WITA: Selasa, 18 Maret 2025 19.21.22 UTC
+- WITA: Selasa, 18 Maret 2025 20.51.40 UTC
-- WIT: Selasa, 18 Maret 2025 20.21.22 UTC
+- WIT: Selasa, 18 Maret 2025 21.51.40 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: nature
+Kategori: motivational